Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/aws/tasks/task3.md

 **Instructions:**
 * run Grafana instance locally [using Docker](https://grafana.com/docs/grafana/latest/setup-grafana/installation/docker/)
+* to simplify things (especially if you use an EPAM AWS Sandbox), use the Grafana setup from `materials/aws-local-stack` (see the README there)
 * configure the [Grafana Athena plugin](https://grafana.com/grafana/plugins/grafana-athena-datasource/) with credentials to access the Athena/Glue database created in sub-task 2
 * create a Grafana dashboard which allows choosing a specific metric and component and showing a chart with average values for the metric over time